Phil Collins: Family and relationships

-Collins' brother Clive was a cartoonist.
+Collins's brother Clive was a cartoonist.
 Phil appeared at his brother's investiture ceremony at Buckingham Palace in 2012 when he was awarded an MBE for services to art, with Phil stating, "I shared a bedroom with him when we were boys and he was always drawing.
 He used to do Christmas cards and birthday cards for the family."

 Wealth

-In 2012, Collins was estimated to be the second wealthiest drummer in the world, surpassed only by Ringo Starr.
+In 2012, Collins was estimated to be the second-wealthiest drummer in the world, surpassed only by Ringo Starr.
 Collins was estimated to have a fortune of £120 million in the Sunday Times Rich List of 2018, making him one of the 25 wealthiest people in the British music industry.

 Court case

 On 29 March 2000, Collins launched a case against two former musicians from his band to recoup £500,000 in royalties that were overpaid.
 Louis Satterfield and Rahmlee Davis claimed their contract entitled them to 0.5 per cent of the royalties from Serious Hits...
 Live!, a live album recorded during Collins's Seriously, Live!
 World Tour in 1990.
-Their claim was they were an integral part of the whole album, but Collins responded the two should only receive royalties from the five tracks in which they were involved.
+They claimed they were an integral part of the whole album, but Collins responded that the two should only receive royalties from the five tracks in which they were involved.
 On 19 April 2000, the High Court in London ruled that the two musicians would receive no more royalty money from Phil Collins.
 The amount that Collins was seeking was halved, and Satterfield and Davis (who originally brought the suit forward in California) would not have to repay any of it.
 The judge agreed with Collins's argument that Satterfield and Davis should have been paid for only the five tracks on which they performed, including the hit "Sussudio".